 HUD was required by the HEARTH Act to establish standards related to HMIS, including standards related to encryption of the data collected and the rights of persons receiving services under the McKinney-Vento Act.
 As a result, HUD published the proposed rule for HMIS Requirements in the Federal Register on December 9, 2011.
 This proposed rule provides for: 1) uniform technical requirements of HMIS; 2) proper collection of data and maintenance of the database; and 3) confidentiality of the information in the database.
 The public comment period closed on February 7, 2012.

 Click here for more information on the Proposed Rule for HMIS Requirements.

-The HUD Exchange is your online one-stop shop for information and resources on assisting people who are homeless or at risk of becoming homeless.
-Program guidance and regulations, training resources, research, publications, and more, are available on the site for federal, state and local government agencies, Continuum of Care organizations, homeless service providers, technical assistance providers, persons experiencing homelessness, and other stakeholders.
+The HUD Exchange is an online one-stop shop for information and resources on assisting people who are homeless or at risk of becoming homeless.
+Click here to find homeless program guidance and regulations, training resources, research, publications, and more for federal, state and local government agencies, Continuum of Care organizations, homeless service providers, technical assistance providers, persons experiencing homelessness, and other stakeholders.